Aspire5/Weather-Forecast-Application/README.md

 ## Unit Tests

-- Unit testing of both API calls using Mocktail plugin
+- Unit testing of OpenWeatherAPI calls using Mocktail plugin